JizongL/jizongL.github.io/_posts/2015-09-04-pathology-review-1.md

 * Activation of this factor up-regulate VEGF for angiogensis.

-Von Hippel–Lindau (VHL) gene (3p25)
+Von Hipple–Lindau (VHL) gene (3p25)

 * acts as a tumor suppressor, and it normally produces a protein that binds to hypoxia-inducible factor 1-alpha so that it is cleared.

-VHL mutation leads to loss of this binding protein and activation of angiogenesis factors.
+* VHL mutation leads to loss of this binding protein and activation of angiogenesis factors.

+TMPRSS-ETS fusion genes

+* found in prostate carcinomas place ETS family transcription factor genes under the control of the TMPRSS promoter, which is activated by

+androgens.

 CXCR4 chemokines

 * Expressed by the carcinoma cells,in the case of breast cancer

+EML4-ALK fusion gene

+* which is present in roughly 4% of lung carcinomas

 HSR